 Looking for ideas for accommodation in Halifax?
-Staying at a hotel, guest house or suite close in the downtown area puts you within walking distance of many of Halifax’s principal attractions.
+Staying at a hotel, guest house or suite close to the downtown area puts you within walking distance of many of Halifax’s principal attractions.

-Search for guesthouse and hotels in Nova Scotia via Booking.com (£):
+Search for guesthouses and hotels in Nova Scotia via Booking.com:

 Canada’s Electronic Travel Authorization (eTA)